DataHighway-DHX/documentation/docs/plans/plans-crowdloan-datahighway-kusama-tanganika.md

 ### Future Steps

-Verified ID - It will be necessary to get a "verified id" so that the Kusama parachain is shown in green under the list of parathreads in Polkadot.js Apps
+It will be necessary to get a "verified id" so that the Kusama parachain is shown in green under the list of parathreads in Polkadot.js Apps

 ## What is the Parachain Testnet of Tanganika Network?